Opposing a Motion Filed Against You

 Opposition to Motion to Set Aside Default, Decree, or Order: This is to oppose a motion the other party filed asking the court to set aside or "undo" a default, decree, or order.

 Generic Opposition: If you were served with a motion about something other than the topics above, you can file an opposition using the “Generic Opposition” form below.
 You must include a summary of the legal basis for your opposition, explain the reason you are opposing the motion, and state what you would like the judge to order.

 If you want to file exhibits to support your motion or opposition, download and complete an Exhibit Appendix.
 Each exhibit must be identified in the table of contents, and every exhibit must be separated by a blank page that says "Exhibit __" with the number of the exhibit inserted.

 Just like with your initial documents, you can file the papers in one of these ways:

 - Mail (Family Court, 601 North Pecos, Las Vegas, NV 89101).

 - In person at the Family Courthouse (check our How to File page for hours and more information)

 If the other party did not request a hearing but you did, the court will issue a Clerk's Notice of Hearing setting a court date.

-Be sure to read and follow the instructions here to make sure the other party is properly served with your papers.
 It is up to YOU to serve the documents; the court does not serve the documents for you.